Brian O Longaigh

 Brian was educated at CBC Monkstown Park and attended University College Dublin before qualifying as a solicitor with the Law Society of Ireland.
 He graduated from UCD in 1995 with a Bachelor of Civil Law (BCL Hons) and then went on to study at the UCD Smurfit Postgraduate School of Business in 1996 where he obtained a Diploma in Business Studies (DBS Hons).
 Brian was admitted to the Roll of Solicitors in Michaelmas 1999 and after a year abroad, travelling and working in two law firms in Sydney in 2000, he returned to Ireland and has practiced in this jurisdiction since.

-Brian is an Associate Solicitor in Crowley Millar.
+Brian is a Partner in Crowley Millar.
 He is primarily involved in the area of Dispute Resolution where he specialises in Defence Litigation, Landlord & Tenant disputes and Construction Law.
 He also has a particular practice in Licensing Law and Company Law.
 He has acted in various high profile and widely reported cases in the non jury, commercial and chancery lists of the High Court.

 In his spare time Brian spent a number of years giving free legal advice at a Citizens Advice Centre in South Dublin.
 He is a member of the Law Society of Ireland and the Dublin Solicitors Bar Association.